bnb-chain/bsc/coinbosa/DOSSIER-COTATION.md

 have been verified byte-identical to the upstream bytecode, and they cannot be replaced: their bytecode fixes the genesis state root, hence the chain's identity.

-### Legacy Solana token — discrepancy against the published whitepaper
+### Legacy Solana token — outside the project's control

-The whitepaper states the 500,000,000 legacy SPL tokens are held **in full** by the project and **will be removed from circulation, publicly and verifiably**.
+`TOKENOMICS.md` used to state the 500,000,000 legacy SPL tokens were held **in full** by the project and **would be removed from circulation, publicly and verifiably**.
 Measured on Solana mainnet, mint `8UyvxCoVXoVaftWzp7j9yo2sGL2HnHTFDV4capenyFaf`:

 | Item | Measured |
 |---|---|